Alcohol Dependence and Withdrawal: Are You at Risk?

 Alcohol withdrawal symptoms

-Possibly withdrawal symptoms: increased blood pressure and pulse, tremor, sweating, elevated temperature, nausea, vomiting, anxiety, agitation, insomnia, irritability, impaired memory and judgement, hallucinations, delirium, seizures.
+Possibly withdrawal symptoms: increased blood pressure and pulse, tremor, sweating, elevated temperature, nausea, vomiting, anxiety, agitation, insomnia, irritability, impaired memory and judgment, hallucinations, delirium, and seizures.
 Alcohol withdrawal is nearly always associated with a depressed mood.

 Delirium Tremens (DT’s)